Stand-In or Star: Taking Center Stage in Your HealingMar 17th, 2011 | By Guest Contributions | Category: All Posts, Sharing Hope

 He was the same height and build as the star he filled in for.
 He had the same hair color and skin tone as the actor.
 But he was no replacement for the talent.
 His only purpose was to help the crew prepare before the real work began.

-We have the unique dynamic of being a mother/daughter team.
-Many readers tend to label me as the child.
+Since my mom and I started Overcoming Sexual abuse, many readers tend to label me as the child.
 Since my first post, messages have flooded my inbox.
 Some of them have been people who wanted support in their healing process, but the majority are survivors who offer to help or comfort me in my own healing.

 But I’m just the stand-in for your healing.
 Empathizing with the pains of my past does nothing for your own healing.
 It’s necessary to try the emotions on for yourself.
 What do you feel?